 Messaging

 In upcoming period the team will prepare APIv1 alpha specification and test its implementation.
-And finally prepare APIv1 final draft specification (ready for external party review).
+And finally prepare APIv1 final draft specification (ready for external review).

 Security Monitoring

 The activity will be focused on the cloud area with an adapted monitoring with assessment (certification) of images.
-It is planned to monitor of running VMs which would be part of certification process and also best practices recommended to Cloud providers.
-It will cover detection of known vulnerabilities that often leave to compromise.
-In terms of network monitoring, recommendations for cloud providers, image owners will be produced and gathering and utilization of network monitoring will be examined.
+It is planned to monitor running VMs which would be part of the certification process and also best practices will be recommended to Cloud providers that will cover detection of known vulnerabilities that often leave to compromise.
+In terms of network monitoring, recommendations for cloud providers and image owners will be produced and gathering and utilization of network monitoring will be examined.

 Resource Allocation - e-Grant

-During the next reporting period, the task plans to prepare the first prototype of pay-for-use platform and process the first PfU Request created by a real customer (EPOS) in the test environment.
-In addition implement improvements to pay-for-use platform according to suggestions and requirements delivered by P4U clients (for example EPOS, BILS).
-Finally, deploy to production the first release of pay-for-use platform.
-Plans for next period will include integration work with number of tools like EGI monitoring framework, EGI marketplace, EGI Accounting System and Accounting Portal.
+During the next reporting period, the task plans to prepare the first prototype of the pay-for-use platform and process the first PfU Request created by a real customer (EPOS) in the test environment.
+In addition it will implement improvements to pay-for-use platform according to suggestions and requirements delivered by P4U clients (for example EPOS, BILS).
+Finally, will deploy to production the first release of the pay-for-use platform.
+Plans for next period will include integration work with a number of tools like EGI monitoring framework, EGI marketplace, EGI Accounting System and Accounting Portal.
 Further work on implementing support for tracing site configuration for allocated SLA is foreseen as well.

 Platforms for the Data Commons